 Like every basketball player, I always wanted to be able to dunk.
 There was only one problem: I was too lazy to really work hard on my vertical jump.
 Naturally, I was always on the lookout for shoes that would magically make me jump higher.

 In the last years, I have tried a lot of different shoes and learned there are shoes very well suited for vertical jumping and others, not as much.
 Today, I want to share this knowledge with you.

 List of shoes that are great for jumping and dunking:

-Every basketball player wants to jump higher, so it is no wonder that there is a lot of interest in shoes that give you the extra bounce you need to dominate the basketball court.
+Every basketball player wants to jump higher, so it is no wonder there is a lot of interest in shoes that give you the extra bounce you need to dominate the basketball court.

 APL promises to increase your vertical jump by up to 3 inches.
 There has been a lot of debate about the actual increase of your vertical.
-Some have found their vertical to be increased by 1 to 1.5 inches (see here or here) others didn't notice any difference.
+Some have found their vertical to be increased by 1 to 1.5 inches (see here or here) while others didn't notice any difference.

-As I didn't try these shoes myself (impossible to get for a reasonable price in Germany) I can't personally comment on how well they really work.
-If someone has experience with the APL Concept 3, please let me know in the comments!
+As I didn't try these shoes myself (impossible to get for a reasonable price in Germany), I can't personally comment on how well they really work.
+If someone has experience with the APL Concept 3, please let me know in the comments.

 My favourite shoes for dunking right now are the Jordan CP3 IX.